vrjuggler/vrjuggler/README.txt

  VPR itself contains a great deal of platform-specific code.
 It categorizes this code into subsystems, and various subsystems may be chosen depending upon the target platform and target threading system.
-For example, on IRIX, there are three possible subsystems: SPROC, POSIX, and Netscape Portable Runtime (NSPR).
+For example, on IRIX, there are three possible subsystems: POSIX and Netscape Portable Runtime (NSPR).
 Win32, on the other hand, only uses the NSPR subsystem.
 The subsystems are:

-*  SPROC (IRIX only)

 *  POSIX (UNIX-based platforms only)